fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And [mention] the Day when the heaven will split open with [emerging] clouds, and the angels will be sent down in successive descent.
     Quran, 25-Surah Al-Furqan (The Criterion) 25

+### The Day will last like 50 thousand years

+    The angels and the Spirit will ascend to Him during a Day the extent of which is fifty thousand years.
+    70-Surah Al-Ma’arij (The Ways of Ascent) 4

+### Everyone will be silent

+    The Day that the Spirit and the angels will stand in rows, they will not speak except for one whom the Most Merciful permits, and he will say what is correct.
+    Quran, 78-Surah An-Naba’ (The Great News) 38

 </details><details><summary>